tripledio/tripledio.github.io/_posts/2024-03-27-cost-of-efficiency.md

 > "To be resilient against external changes, prioritize stability and adaptability over efficiency"

 ### Computer science

-There are also plenty of examples in Computer Science where **efficiency was sacrificed** in order to gain resiliency.
+There are also plenty of examples in Computer Science where **efficiency was sacrificed** to gain resiliency.

-For instance the simple protocol suite, TCP/IP, which regulates how packets travel through the network from one machine to another, is definitely not efficient.
+For instance, the protocol suite, TCP/IP, which regulates how packets travel through the network from one machine to another, is definitely not efficient.
 But it is resilient!
 It needs to be given that significant errors are possible: data can be corrupted, packets can be lost, the network is continuously changing with constant failures of nodes.
 It was designed this way, efficiency in the small was sacrificed for resiliency in the large.
 Stability and adaptability was prioritized over efficiency.

 ![tcpip](/img/posts/efficiency/tcpip.jpg){:width="800px"}
 TCP/IP designed for resiliency